echasnovski/mini.nvim/README.md

     -- Delay (in ms) between event and start of drawing scope indicator delay = 100,

     -- Animation rule for scope's first drawing.
-A function which, given next -- and total step numbers, returns wait time (in ms).
+A function which, given -- next and total step numbers, returns wait time (in ms).
 See -- |MiniIndentscope.gen_animation()| for builtin options.
-To not use -- animation, supply `require('mini.indentscope').gen_animation('none')`.
+To disable -- animation, use `require('mini.indentscope').gen_animation('none')`.
     animation = --<function: implements constant 20ms between steps>, },